-I heard a comment a little while back that many investors now consider “break even” to be the new profit, having lost money during the GFC!
-Sadly for many, their cashing out could not come at a worse time, with markets fully recovering and providing opportunity for all to make back any losses and some.
+I heard a comment a little while back that many investors now consider “break even” to be the new profit.
+Having lost money during the GFC!
+Sadly for many, their cashing out could not come at a worse time.
+With markets fully recovering and providing an opportunity.
+For all to make back any losses and some.

 Then there is job security

 Other less subjective issues include job security.
 Unemployment is sitting at around 5.5%.
 Again driving people to prepare for the swing axe and have cash in the bank, when needed.

 Also, we have all heard – albeit possibly inaccurately – that the mining boom is over and that other mainstream areas of the economy are also going to feel this cooling too.

 We think the answer to this question is no!

 How can holding cash be costing you money?